 Existing Policies Changes Reason Manual on Corporate Governance To supplement the Manual, in August 2012, the Board approved the adoption by the Audit Committee, Nomination and Hearing Committee and Executive Compensation Committee, of their respective Charters, as reviewed and endorsed by each Committee.
 The Charters each outline the purpose, membership and qualifications, structure and operations, duties and responsibilities, reporting process and performance evaluation of the said Committees, as the case may be, and the procedures which shall guide the conduct of its functions, to ensure adherence by the Company to the best practices of good corporate governance.
-Manual on Corporate Governance The Board approved the following amendments to the Manual: (i) The Compliance Officer shall attest to the Company's compliance with the Manual and SEC Code of Corporate Governance where necessary or required by applicable laws, rules and regulations, instead of the filing of a certification of compliance with the Manual every January 30 of the year; (ii) The submission of a report on the directors' attendance at Board meetings in accordance with applicable laws, rules and regulations, instead of the filing of a sworn certification on such attendance every January 30 of the year; and (iii) The attendance by directors and key officers of a corporate governance program by SEC-accredited The Manual on Corporate Governance of the Company was amended to align with recent SEC Memorandum Circulars issued, particularly, SEC Memorandum Circular No. 1, series of 2014, SEC Memorandum Circular No. 20, series of 2013, and SEC Memorandum Circular No. 5, series of 2013.
+Manual on Corporate Governance 114 The Board approved the following amendments to the Manual: (i) The Compliance Officer shall attest to the Company's The Manual on Corporate Governance of the Company was amended to align with recent SEC Memorandum Circulars issued, particularly,